ethersync/ethersync/docs/decisions/06-operational-transform-in-rust.md

 * Good, because it's not "years old" as the others, but:
 * Bad, because there are only two commits -- does it already do what it promises?
     * maybe it's neutral and this tiny feature doesn't need more?
+* Bad, because the API is built in a way where you have to clone many parameters
+* Bad, because it doesn't collapse retains that follow each other